Qv2ray/Qv2ray/README.md

 This is the original Qv2ray project by the author who contributed over 95% code and other contributors.
 Unlike Qv2ray/Qv2ray whose control has been forcibly taken away from the author by another organization owner.

 ## Development Goal: For developers.
-By developers.
+By developers

 Further development of this project will focus on my own needs and use cases.